 How much you pack will depend largely on how you plan to travel to your new college home.

 If the only way to get there is by flying, then the amount you pack and move will be determined by flight rules and how much extra you want to pay to bring along additional bags.
 If you're traveling by car, then you'll have a greater range of options.
 So decide first how you'll travel, then how much you're willing or allowed to take.

 It will help ensure you don't overpack.

-Pack an essentials kit or what I call a survival pack: Tip number one above describes all essentials, that is, those things you'll need for the first few months of your stay.
+Tip number one above describes all essentials, that is, those things you'll need for the first few months of your stay.
 This tip is about making sure you have everything you need for your first night or two.
 Don't rely on your luggage to make the trip or that the items you shipped will arrive on time.
 Or even more critical, is the fact that once you arrive on campus, your life will be pretty crazy with campus activities and dorm room socials taking up a lot of your time.
 You may find that there's little time to unpack, never mind collect and sort through the items you shipped ahead of time.
-See this article on what to pack in your survival pack.

 To cut down on the things you need to pack, think about what you can buy once you arrive.
 Bulky items such as bedding, kitchen items, school supplies can all be purchased during the first week on campus.